top of page

 Business Day/Hours of Operation are Monday through Friday 9am to 6pm, excluding weekends and public holidays.

-If you need to reschedule or cancel an appointment, it is important that you email and or phone the clinic to notify us at least 48 business hours’ notice in advance from your appointment time (i.e., Wednesday 2pm appointment needs to be cancelled/rescheduled before 2pm Monday to not incur a Non-Attendance Fee; For Monday appointments this is notice before your appointment time on Thursday) – Please be aware that public holidays do not count as business days/hours.
+If you need to reschedule or cancel an appointment, it is important that you call and or email the clinic to notify us at least 48 business hours’ notice in advance from your appointment time (i.e., Wednesday 2pm appointment needs to be cancelled/rescheduled before 2pm Monday to not incur a Non-Attendance Fee; For Monday appointments this is notice before your appointment time on the previous Thursday) – Please be aware that public holidays and weekends do not count as business days/hours.

 We have this policy in place as other clients may benefit from the open appointment time.

-In the unfortunate event of illness within the 48 business hours ahead of your appointment, you'll be offered a Telehealth Video or Phone session as an alternative, otherwise the Non-Attendance & Reschedule Policy Fee will apply.
+In the unfortunate event of illness within the 48 business hours ahead of your appointment, you'll be offered a Telehealth Video or Phone session as an alternative, otherwise the Non-Attendance & Reschedule Policy Fee will apply without exception.

 Keeping appointments made are the responsibility of the client, you may receive a courtesy reminder.
 We have a waiting list and there are usually a number of clients waiting for appointment times to arise.